RPatriziDesign/STM32F769-DiscoProject01/README.md

  * Virtual Com Port for debug direct on USB ST-link connector
  * UART 115200 8N1 interrupt mode Rx and Tx
  * Timer interrupt (should exist a timer tick each 1ms, if usable could be used)
  * GPIO blink a led periodically each 1second.
+PIN PJ13 (ball B9) and PJ15 (ball M14); Note theese PIN seems to be shared with Vsync_freq2 and render_time2
  * GPIO read a push button to open a menu or other functions connected to actual visualization.
  * GPIO read an external encoder and use in menu to increment or decrement visualized values.
  * Use PWM to control luminosity of an external LED